netlify/cli/docs/netlify-dev.md

-  publish = "dist" # If you use a _redirect file, provide the path to your static content folder jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser
+  publish = "dist" # If you use a _redirect file, provide the path to your static content folder jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser framework = "#auto" # a String value that determines which framework detector is tested and used against your project
 ```

 ## Project detection

 Netlify Dev will attempt to detect the SSG or build command that you are using, and run these on your behalf, while adding other development utilities.
 If you have a JavaScript project, it looks for the best `package.json` script to run for you, using simple heuristics, so you can use the full flexibility of npm scripts.
-We may add more intelligence to this in future.
+We may add more intelligence to this in the future.

 **Overriding the detectors**: The number of [project types which Netlify Dev can detect](https://github.com/netlify/cli/tree/master/src/detectors) is growing, but if yours is not yet supported (contributions welcome!), you can instruct Netlify Dev to run the project on your behalf by declaring it in a `[dev]` block of your `netlify.toml` file.